-The LOOK, LISTEN, AND LEAVE protocol is a an additional skill important to address when training the "think on your feet" mindset.
+The LOOK, LISTEN, AND LEAVE protocol is an important action to practice when training the "think on your feet" mindset.
 At the sound of a fire alarm, staff and other leaders should take a moment to assess the scene before evacuating.
 The three steps of LOOK, LISTEN, AND LEAVE are: